This tutorial will show you how to monitor the usage of the various user accounts on your Windows 7 PC.

 - In order to view the usage history of different users logged in to your PC, all you have to do is initiate the Run command from the Start menu and type the following:

-This will show the usage history of the users logged on to your Windows 7 PC.
+This will allow you to monitor the usage history of the user accounts logged on to your Windows 7 PC.